Bayes Inference, Bayes Factor, Model Selection

 -

-By referring to model parameters, we are implicitly acknowledging that we begin with some model.
-Some authors make this explicit by writing the posterior as $p(\theta|d, M)$, where $M$ is the model.
-(Other authors sometimes use $I$ to denote the model.)
+, where is the model.
+(Other authors sometimes use to denote the model.)
 We find this notation clunky and unnecessary since it goes without saying that one must always assume some model.
 If/when we consider two distinct models, we add an additional variable to denote the model. ↩︎